lee-janice/nyc_school_funding/README.md

 ## Key findings

-- **There is a substantial amount of missingness in the PTA fundraising data.** This missingness affects ~20% of schools in Districts 1-32.
+### There is a substantial amount of missingness in the PTA fundraising data.

+This missingness affects ~20% of schools in Districts 1-32.
 These schools appear to systematically differ from schools with inactive PTAs with respect to economic need.
-Further investigation is needed to determine potential causes of missingness, and to rule out intentional underreporting of PTA data.
+Further investigation is needed to determine potential causes of missingness, and to rule out systematic non-reporting of PTA data.

+### PTA expenditures are hyper-concentrated.

-- **PTA expenditures are hyper-concentrated.** In 2024-25, the median PTA per-pupil expenditure among all schools (with non-missing PTA data) was just $6, but the 95th percentile school spent $439 per-pupil, the 99th spent $1,280, and the highest spending school spent $2,738 for each enrolled student—translating to nearly $2 million in total expenditures.
+In 2024-25, the median PTA per-pupil expenditure among all schools was just $6, but the 95th percentile school spent $439 per-pupil, the 99th spent $1,280, and the highest spending school spent $2,738 for each enrolled student—translating to nearly $2 million in total expenditures.

-- **Schools serving students with more economic need tend to have PTAs that spend less.**
+### Schools serving students with more economic need tend to have PTAs that spend less.

-    - **Caveat: schools with greater need receive more in public funding.** Schools in the lowest-need quintile still receive less in total funding than higher-need quintiles even after PTA expenditures are included.
+**Caveat: schools with greater need receive more in public funding.** Schools in the lowest-need quintile still receive less in total funding than higher-need quintiles even after PTA expenditures are included.
 However, among the schools with the highest PTA expenditures, PTA dollars can comprise a significant share of total funding amounts—which may work against the equity logic that public dollars are designed to enforce.

-- **Schools with PTAs that spend more have a drastically higher share of White and Asian students compared to those that spend less.** Among schools in the highest quintile (by per-pupil PTA expenditure), 60% of students were White or Asian and 33% were Black or Hispanic.
+### Schools with PTAs that spend more have a drastically higher share of White and Asian students compared to those that spend less.

+Among schools in the highest quintile (by per-pupil PTA expenditure), 60% of students were White or Asian and 33% were Black or Hispanic.
 Among schools in the lowest quintile, just 15% were White or Asian, and 82% were Black or Hispanic.

-- **The gap between the lowest- and highest-need schools is widening over time.** The gap between the top 20% of schools by per-pupil PTA expenditure and the bottom 80% is steadily increasing, suggesting widening inequalities in PTA funding.
+### The gap between the lowest- and highest-need schools is widening over time.

+The gap between the top 20% of schools by per-pupil PTA expenditure and the bottom 80% is steadily increasing, suggesting increasing inequalities in PTA funding.

+### There is a substantial number of anomalies in the PTA fundraising data.

+Two categories of anomalies are especially important to note:

+- Observations where the implied PTA end balance (start balance + income - expenditures) differs from the reported end balance, and
+- Observations where the previous year's end balance differs from the current year's start balance.

+More investigation is needed to determine potential causes and to further characterize the nature of anomalous observations.

 ## Background